-Moliere: Tartuffe - Study Guide
+Moliere: Tartuffe.
+Study Guide and Questions

 - In the preface, Moliere calls the play "a clever poem which corrects men’s faults by means of

 - Honest clergy should not be offended, such literature helps correct men’s faults, and hypocrisy

 ought to be criticized.

 - Why would the church be so offended?
 How does Moliere address this in the preface?

 - What does Moliere say is the function of comedy in his Preface to Tartuffe?

 - Look for the following stock characters as you read Tartuffe: the young lovers whose desires are thwarted by an unreasonable father, the clever servant, the "reasoner," and the impostor or parasite.

 - What are the main complains of Orgon's mother Madame Pernelle about the the way the household is being run?

 - Whats complaints does she have about everyone in the family?